Herniated disc exercises are an extremely important part of recovering from disc related lower back pain.

 It’s even better to apply these two principles to any exercise.
 This way you can be certain whatever exercise you’re doing is a “herniated disc exercise.”

-1. Maintain a NEUTRAL lumbar spine
+- Maintain a NEUTRAL lumbar spine

-2. Focus on exercises that engage the core musculature and result in the spine being relatively stable while the arms, legs, or both move.
+- Focus on exercises that engage the core musculature and result in the spine being relatively stable while the arms, legs, or both move.

 Exercise is more effective when it’s done consistently.

-What weightlifting exercises are safe with herniated L5 disc?
+What exercises are good for herniated disc?

 Exercises that allow the lumbar spine to maintain the natural lordotic curve.
 Lunges, shoulder presses, bench presses, pull-ups, dips, lat pull downs, rows, and squats can all be done with a herniated disc.
 The key is keeping the lumbar spine from flexing too much.
 Lumbar flexion exacerbates herniated discs.
 Any exercise can make a herniated disc more painful if the lumbar spine is allowed to flex to end-range or allowed to flex repeatedly.